KevinAllmeida/KevinAllmeida/README.md

 **`Web Developer`**

 My name is Kevin, I am 18 years old and I am from Ribeirão Pires, São Paulo.
-I am currently attending the 3rd year of high school integrated with an Information Technology for the Internet course.
-My focus is on becoming a Full Stack developer, uniting front-end and back-end skills to create complete and efficient solutions.
-I am passionate about technology and constantly seek to learn new tools and languages that bring me closer to my professional goal.
+I recently graduated from high school integrated with a Technical Course in Information Technology for the Internet.
+My focus is on becoming a Web Developer, creating modern, efficient, and functional web solutions.
+I am passionate about technology and constantly seeking to learn new tools and programming languages that contribute to my professional growth and improve my skills as a developer.

 ### 🤖 Linguagens e Tecnologias